-II.B.3.a).(3) Faculty members responsible for resident education in clinical cytogenetics and genomics must have current ABMGG certification in clinical cytogenetics and genomics or laboratory genetics and genomics.
-(Core) II.B.3.a).(4) Faculty members responsible for resident education during laboratory rotations must meet local and state requirements for directing a clinical laboratory.
-(Core) II.B.3.a).(5) Associate program directors must be actively participating in the ABMGG Continuing Certification program in the specialty in which they are certified.
-(Core) II.B.3.b) Physician faculty members must: II.B.3.b).(1) have current certification in the specialty by the American Board of Medical Genetics and Genomics or possess qualifications judged acceptable to the Review Committee; (Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty] II.B.3.b).(2) have current medical licensure and appropriate medical staff appointment.
+II.B.3.
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+(Core) II.B.3.b) Physician faculty members must: II.B.3.b).(1) have current certification in the specialty by the American Board of Nuclear Medicine or the American Osteopathic Board of Nuclear Medicine, or possess qualifications judged acceptable to the Review Committee; or, (Core) II.B.3.b).(2) have current certification in nuclear radiology by the American Board of Radiology.
+(Core) II.B.3.b).(2).(a) In programs affiliated with a medical school, all physician faculty members must have an academic appointment.
 (Core) II.B.3.c) Any non-physician faculty members who participate in residency program education must be approved by the program director.
 (Core)